onivim/oni/README.md

 _Configuration_

-Go language support depends on the [Go langserver](https://github.com/sourcegraph/go-langserver) by SourceGraph, which provides language support for Go.
+Go language support depends on the [go-langserver](https://github.com/sourcegraph/go-langserver) by [SourceGraph](https://sourcegraph.com), which provides language support for Go.
 Follow their installation instructions as this language server is not bundled out-of-the-box with Oni.

 > `go-langserver` must be available in your PATH